abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/overview.md

 ```

-* The JWT payload is encrypted with the abcdesktop jwt desktop payload private by pyos
+* The JWT payload is encrypted by `pyos` using the abcdesktop JWT desktop payload private key.
-* The JWT payload is decrypted with the abcdesktop jwt desktop payload public keys by nginx.
+* The JWT payload is decrypted by `nginx` using the abcdesktop JWT desktop payload public key.

 > Use the payload private key as the encryption key, and keep the payload public key private as well.
 > Do not publish the payload public key.
 This key must remain private — this is a deliberate security design choice, not a mistake.

-* The JSON Web Tokens payload is signed with the abcdesktop jwt desktop signing private keys
+* The JWT payload is signed using the abcdesktop JWT desktop signing private key.
-* The JSON Web Tokens payload is verified with the abcdesktop jwt desktop signing public keys.
+* The JWT payload is verified using the abcdesktop JWT desktop signing public key.

-* The JSON Web Tokens user is signed with the abcdesktop jwt user signing private keys by pyos.
+* The user JWT is signed by `pyos` using the abcdesktop JWT user signing private key.
-* The JSON Web Tokens user is verified with the abcdesktop jwt user signing public keys by pyos
+* The user JWT is verified by `pyos` using the abcdesktop JWT user signing public key.

-> As multiple pods of pyos can run simultaneously, the same private and public keys value are stored into kubernetes secret.
+> Because multiple `pyos` pods may run simultaneously, the same private and public key values are stored in a Kubernetes Secret.

 The abcdesktop JWT desktop payload public key is read by the route container.
-When exporting the public key, the `RSAPublicKey_out` option must be used to produce the `RSAPublicKey` format.
-The `RSAPublicKey` format ensures compatibility between the `python 3.x jwt module` and the `lua jwt lib`.
+When exporting the public key, you must use the `RSAPublicKey_out` option to produce the `RSAPublicKey` format, which ensures compatibility between the Python 3.x JWT module and the Lua JWT library.

-The following commands will let you create all necessary keys :
+Use the following commands to generate all required key pairs:

 ```
 openssl genrsa -out abcdesktop_jwt_desktop_payload_private_key.pem 1024